 the Franchisors legal fees/ documentation fee – you are likely to be liable to pay the Franchisor’s costs of drawing up and negotiating all legal agreements;

 your own legal fees – you need your own franchise lawyer to advise you on the documents;

 royalty fees – these are the ongoing (monthly) fees usually based on a percentage of your turnover;

 if premises-based: the landlord’s legal fees, any rent upfront, the bank guarantee/bond amount (usually 3 to 6 months’ rent plus GST); and

 You need to have a business plan that takes this into account when working out the funds you will need for operating the franchise business.
 You should also make sure you have all the necessary insurances in place.

 Your lawyer can help you determine all the costs of buying and operating the franchise and your accountant can run the figures and do some cost projections to advise you on the financial side.

 3. Make Sure You Understand the Difference Between Buying A Franchise and A Normal Business

-Before entering into a Franchise agreement, you must be provided an information statement which you should read carefully to make an informed decision based on the risks and opportunities of the Franchised business.
+Before entering into a Franchise Agreement, you must be provided an information statement that you should read carefully to make an informed decision based on the risks and opportunities of the Franchised Business.
 This sets out very clearly that “When you enter into a franchise agreement ..the franchisor grants you the right to operate a business in line with its system, usually for a set period of time.
 There is no guarantee you will be able to keep your franchise business after the initial period of the agreement ends”.

 4. Make Sure You Are Structured Properly to Operate the Franchise